 Customers depend on companies to protect their payment card information.
 You may be a vendor taking payments online or a major company collecting millions of swiped payment cards each year.
 Either way, it is crucial to understand fully and manage your compliance program.
 Unfortunately, many stakeholders are not aware of what the Payment Card Industry Data Security Standards (PCI DSS) are or what role they need to play to ensure compliance.
+If you’re wondering how to be PCI DSS compliant, one key step is to set up a PCI DSS compliance committee with appropriate roles and responsibilities.

 What Is PCI DSS Compliance?